 The infographic below shares best practices for running your business when on the go.

 Simply copy and paste the code below and you can share this infographic on your site:

-Cloud storage has grown significantly in the past decade, replacing individual hard drives and internal company servers.
+Cloud storage has become mainstream in the past decade, replacing individual hard drives and internal company servers.
 By storing files in the cloud, you can access them from any location and easily collaborate with co-workers.

 Currently, Google Drive is the most popular cloud storage app, exceeding 1 billion users in 2018.
 Dropbox and Microsoft OneDrive both experienced strong growth; however, between 2016 and 2019, user counts have plateaued and neither has announced any updates beyond 500 million users.